Abimelech, King of the Philistines,

 Like his predecessor before him, Abimelech was a moral man (we must remember that Abimelech was a title like Pharaoh and not a proper name).
 Understandably upset, Abimelech summoned Isaac and said: She is really your wife!
 Why did you say, “She is my sister”?
 The pagan king is here the defender of truth.
 Is there anything sadder than a child of God being rebuked by a man of the world?
 At last, Yitz’chak told the truth and answered: Because I thought I might lose my life on account of her (26:9).

 Then Abimelech said: What is this you have done to us?
 One of the men might well have slept with your wife, and you would have brought guilt upon us (26:10).
 Yitz’chak had missed the point that in attempting to spare his own life, he was risking the lives of everybody else.
 A whole city was put in danger because one man wanted to escape danger.417 This doesn’t seem to be a very spiritual time for Isaac.
-Gerar is the only place he went and did not build an altar.
+Gerar is the only place he went without building an altar.

 The point here is clear; Yitz’chak made the same mistake as his father Avraham, and yet was delivered by ADONAI the God of mercy, in the same way.418